Franklin Field (California)

 Franklin Field (FAA LID: F72), formerly Q53, is a public airport located four miles (6 km) southeast of the central business district (CBD) of Franklin in Sacramento County, California, United States.
 It is mostly used for general aviation.
 The airport was used for bomber training during World War II, and in 1947 it was acquired by the County of Sacramento.

 World War II

 During World War II, the airport was designated as Franklin Air Force Auxiliary Field and was an auxiliary training airfield for both Mather Army Airfield and Stockton Army Airfield, California.

-Facilities & Aircraft
+Facilities and aircraft

 Franklin Field covers 496 acre and has two runways: